-Both the pain types are your body’s way of telling something is wrong.
+Both the pain types are your body’s way of telling you something is wrong.

-Muscle pain is more of a protective form of pain caused by something specific like injury or inflammation.
-The injured muscle nerve send signals to the brain that the injury has occurred and your activity is causing it harm.
-If you limit your activity this can get better over time.
+Muscle pain is more of a protective form of pain caused by something specific like an injury or inflammation.
+The injured muscle nerve sends signals to the brain that the injury has occurred and that your activity is causing it harm.
+If you limit your activity, this can get better over time.

-Nerve pain is a more non protective form of pain and usually occurs when the nerves get damaged by diseases such as diabetes.
-This kind of pain is a sign that the nerves on your feet or hands have been damaged.
-This type of pain cannot be improved with limiting or alternating your activities but the pain can be managed.
+Nerve pain is a more non-protective form of pain and usually occurs when the nerves get damaged by diseases such as diabetes.
+This kind of pain is a sign that the nerves in your feet or hands have been damaged.
+This type of pain cannot be improved by limiting or alternating your activities, but the pain can be managed.

-What to do : Check feet regularly, Use lotion if feet are dry, take care of toenails and wear shoes that fit well.
+What to do : Check your feet regularly.
+Use lotion if your feet are dry, take care of your toenails and wear shoes that fit well.

 What to do: Eat smaller meals and take help from medication.

-- Proximal Neuropathy: This is usually pain in the thighs or hips.
-It can even lead to weakness of legs.
+This is usually pain in the thighs or hips.
+It can even lead to weakness of the legs.

 What to do: Most people need medical support in such cases and therapy for weakness.

-If any of these seem familiar it is advisable to visit and consult your doctor immediately also invest in a glucometer to make sure you have a check on your blood sugar levels.
+If any of these seem familiar, it is advisable to visit and consult your doctor immediately and also invest in a glucose meter to make sure you have a check on your blood sugar levels.
 Apart from that, consume a fibre-rich and low- carb diet.
 Also ensure that you follow a regular workout routine.